jeanslack/Videomass/features.md

 - Timeline editor to slice time segments or trim the duration of your media even without re-encoding and therefore without loss of quality.
 - It has GUI video filters such as:
-    - Resizing
+    - Resize
-    - Cropping
+    - Crop
-    - Rotation
+    - Transpose
-    - Deinterlacing
+    - Deinterlace
     - Denoise
-    - Stabilization
+    - Stabilize
-    - Color equlizer
+    - Equalize
 - Audio filters for volume normalization such us:
     - PEAK, RMS and [EBU-R128](http://ffmpeg.org/ffmpeg-filters.html#loudnorm) normalizers.
     - PEAK and RMS volume analysis reporting.
-    - Ability to apply volume normalization only for certain audio streams in videos.
+    - Ability to select specified audio streams in videos to apply volume normalization.
 - ...and much more!

 ## Using yt-dlp